Existence of maximum likelihood estimates in exponential random graph models: Introduction

-The second result of the paper is a discussion about what happens when the target statistic $t$ is outside $C$, and implications for degeneracy of the associated ERGM model during the model training process.
+Theorem \ref{t:degeneracy}, which is the focus of \S \ref{s:implications}, describes what happens when the target statistic $t$ is outside $C$ and implications for degeneracy of the associated ERGM model during the model training process.
 There are various algorithms used in practice (most based on Markov chain Monte Carlo methods -- see e.g. \cite{Hunter2008ergm},\cite{jin2013fitting}) for seeking a parameter $\hat{\theta}$ that maximizes $L$; most or all work by stepping through the parameter space to obtain a sequence $\{\theta_i\}_{i \in \mathbb{N}}$ of parameters along which $L$ increases.
 If the associated sequence of probability measures, $\{\textrm{Pr}_{\theta_i} \}_{i \in \mathbb{N}}$, converges towards a probably measure whose mass is unrealistically concentrated on a small number of graphs -- often the empty or complete graph -- the model is said to be \emph{degenerate} (\cite{handcock}).

 \begin{theorem} Suppose $t \not \in C$.
-Then there exists a sequence of parameters $\{\theta_i\}_{i \in \mathbb{N}} \in \mathbb{R}^n$ such that \begin{enumerate} \item $\lim_{i \to \infty} L(\theta_i) \to \infty$ and \item $\lim_{i \to \infty} \textrm{Pr}_{\theta_i} \left \{g \in \mathcal{G}_k \mid z(g) \textrm{ is on the boundary of } C \right\} = 1.$ \end{enumerate} \end{theorem}
+Then there exists a sequence of parameters $\{\theta_i\}_{i \in \mathbb{N}} \in \mathbb{R}^n$ such that \begin{enumerate} \item $\lim_{i \to \infty} L(\theta_i) \to \infty$ and \item $\lim_{i \to \infty} \textrm{Pr}_{\theta_i} \left( \left \{g \in \mathcal{G}_k \mid z(g) \textrm{ is in the boundary of } C \right\} \right) = 1.$ \end{enumerate} \end{theorem}

+\begin{example} Here is a simple example that illustrates the content of Theorem \ref{t:degeneracy}.
+Let $z(g)$ denote the single statistic that is the number of triangles in a graph $g \in \mathcal{G}_3$, the collection of graphs on $3$ vertices.
+Of the $8$ graphs in $\mathcal{G}_3$, only one graph has one triangle, and the rest have $0$ triangles.
+If $t$ is a nonrealizable statistic for the number of triangles, say $t = 5$, the expression for $L(\theta)$ becomes Hence $L(\theta) \to \infty$ as $\theta \to \infty$. \end{example}